-Spread over an area of 345 kms, the main attractions of the Muthanga Wildlife Sanctuary are the freely roaming elephants and tigers.
+Spread over an area of 345 km, the main attractions of the Muthanga Wildlife Sanctuary are the freely roaming elephants and tigers.
 Established in 1973, this sanctuary is part of the protected area network of the Bandipur Tiger Reserve in Karnataka and Mudumalai Sanctuary in Tamilnadu.
 The vegetation here is typical of the moist deciduous forests of South India.
-This rain forest reserve is rich in bio diversity and is thickly vegetated with teak trees.
-Bamboo-lined trails together with tall grass plants around the swamps takes one through a journey back into time.
+This rainforest reserve is rich in biodiversity and is thickly vegetated with teak trees.
+Bamboo-lined trails together with tall grass plants around the swamps take one through a journey back in time.
 This region also has numerous herbal and medicinal plants among the other varieties of flora.

 The perfect location to watch herds of wild pachyderms idling away near the many watering pits, Muthanga has also been declared a Project Elephant site.